 As the project develops, updated traffic statements will be conducted to supplement the recommendations contained within the study prepared for this Specific Plan.
-The studies, which will be submitted with each development package, will consider travel culture at the time of the development such as patron or employee travel modes.
+The studies, which will be submitted with each development package, will consider travel culture at the time of the development such as patron or employee travel modes and identify any improvements that may be warranted.
 The studies shall be based on industry best practices at the time of development, and shall utilize up-to-date research on trip generation, shared uses and parking needs for the mix of uses proposed within the Specific Plan.